8500 River Rd,

-MOST MEMORABLE HOLES: Played in front of Congressional's iconic and palatial clubhouse, the par-3 10th and par-4 18th both make good use of the same attractive pond.
+Pick of the holes: played in front of Congressional's iconic and palatial clubhouse, the par-3 10th and par-4 18th both make good use of the same attractive pond.
 From elevated tees the 10th plays away from the clubhouse, demanding a tee-to-green carry over water to a wide but shallow green.
 Coming back to the pond from the opposite direction, the peninsula green of the par-4 18th poses one of the best risk-reward approach shots in golf, not least when the pin is positioned at the far end of the promontory.

 Private club - guests may only play if hosted by a member.

 Members' guests permitted to walk if accompanied by caddies.
 Caddies and forecaddies available at all times.

 Congressional boasts the largest Country Club clubhouse in the United States.
 This iconic and labyrinthine building is home to numerous excellent restaurants, bars, a ballroom, and fabulous collections of golf artwork and memorabilia.